Why do we learn about ancient Greece today? What were people like in ancient Greece and what evidence do we have about their lives?

 On site session

-• scheduled for 2 hours
+• scheduled for two hours

 • self-led guidance will be available